Knogo/KOLBDC/README.md

 # KOLBDC
-Dungeon Crawler - CST467 Web-based database applications
+Dungeon Crawler - CST467 Web-based database applications.
-Contributors: Kenji and Levelle
+Contributors: Kenji and Levelle.

 Within the New Maven + Angular folder:
 KOLBDC will be the maven project running spring and jdbc connectivity for a mySQL server for the backend.